FeedMapping/Schema/README.md

 ```

-So here we can define a meaning by the algorrithm of _Trur Prime Pairs_ in words.
+Let's take a look in general by the algorithm of _True Prime Pairs_ from the beginning of this page.
+Here we can define a logical meaning in words as its grammar.

 ```tip
 Mapping the quantum way within a huge of primes objects (5 to 19) by parsering (11) each of **untouched** feed (7) and tunneling (13) in to definitive classes (17).